MAN OF LA MANCHA

 music direction by David Reiffel movement direction by Judith Chaffee

 An energetic revival of the Tony-award winning musical, Man of La Mancha features Boston-area favorite Maurice Emmanuel Parent (The Gift Horse, Ragtime, Cabaret) as the eponymous knight errant, Don Quixote, on his quest to dream the impossible dream.
-Journey along with us and experience this classic musical adventure with your entire family.
+Journey along with us and experience this classic musical adventure this holiday season.

 STATEMENTS OF SURVIVAL SERIES